 Note: Stem colour top dark brown bottom dark green.

 and gives a good example to the hairiness of the plant,

 especially noted on the stem, ovaries and peduncels.

-Specimen SW7 (possible hybrid)
+Specimen SW7 (probable hybrid)

-This next plant SW8 also shows plenty of signs of introgression and can be easily studied from the following photos.
+This next plant SW8 also shows plenty of signs of something going on and can be easily studied from the following photos.
 The plant is coming through an established Juniper bush and seems to have got twisted in its growing process.
 The inflorescence is showing very dark in colour and also the lower part of the stem again shows this very dark whilst the mid section of the stem is lighter green.

 The absolute give away for me just has to be the amount of strong hairiness of the stem, ovaries and peduncels, also the dark comes through the closed buds and lateral sepals, and another good dianostic point has to be the strong crennulations on the edges of the epichile.

 70c and although first discovered around 2016, this is the very first

 Specimen SW 1 and 2